wellpro-paul/med-interviewer/test.md

     - Multiple attempts to mock `useRef`, `Element.prototype.scrollIntoView`, and `useEffect` did not resolve the issue.
     - This may require a different testing strategy or more advanced setup for Material UI components.

+## Key Update: Natural Language Conversational Flow (2024-06)
+- The Chat Interview now supports a fully interactive, LLM-driven conversation:
+  - Free-text input and LLM-driven conversation for each question.
+  - LLM-driven score prompting (only when relevant).
+  - Skipping questions and validation for special types (email, date).
+  - Both FHIR and Markdown questionnaire flows.
+  - UI always shows text input, score buttons only when needed.
+  - LLM prompt and response parsing are now central to the chat flow.

+## Numeric Scale and Answer Handling (2024-06)
+- For FHIR 'choice' questions:
+  - 'no', 'never', etc. auto-assigns score 0 and moves on (no LLM confirmation).
+  - Valid score (0–4) is recorded and moves on.
+  - Any other answer prompts the numeric scale UI.
+  - LLM is only used for clarification if the answer is ambiguous and not a 'choice' type.
+- For non-choice questions, LLM is used for clarification/validation as before.
+- This ensures a streamlined, user-friendly experience for structured questionnaires.

+## Structured Answer Handling Update (2024-06)
+- Test that for questions with answerOption, chips/buttons and a Skip button are shown immediately if the number of options is <= threshold (configurable via .env).
+- Test that users can answer by clicking or skipping.
+For more options, free text is also allowed.
+- Test that typed input is matched to options; ambiguous input triggers a nudge.
+- Test that no redundant prompts are shown.
+- Test accessibility for all options and skip.
+- This makes the chat more natural and efficient for structured questions.

+## PDF and FHIR JSON Upload (2024-06)
+- Test that PDF upload and extraction works, and extracted text can be converted to FHIR JSON via LLM.
+- Test that FHIR JSON upload works and only valid FHIR Questionnaire JSON enables Save to Catalog.
+- Test that Import page controls are all above the text box and follow the new workflow.

+## Chips Threshold Configuration (2024-06)
+- Test that the chips threshold can be set via `.env` and the UI updates accordingly.
+- Test that questions with <= threshold options show only chips and skip, and more options show free text as well.

+## Catalog Summary Toggle (2024-06)
+- Test that the Catalog viewer allows toggling between raw JSON and a human-readable summary of questions/answers.

+## Catalog and Chat Workflow (2024-06)
+- Test that users start a chat from the Catalog page, not from Import.
+- Test that Catalog page allows viewing, renaming, deleting, and toggling JSON/summary for each questionnaire.
+- Test that Chat page loads the selected questionnaire and interview proceeds as expected.

+## Future Tests for LLM-Driven Conversational Flow
+- Test that the chat accepts free-text answers and the LLM determines the next step (score, clarify, skip, move on).
+- Test that score input is only shown when the LLM says a score is needed.
+- Test that skipping and validation for special question types work as expected.
+- Test both FHIR and Markdown questionnaire flows.
+- Test that the UI always shows a text input, and score buttons only when needed.

 ## Future Tests for Hybrid Scoring System
 - **Scoring UI rendering:** Ensure the 0–4 scale is shown at the correct time in the chat flow.
 - **Accessibility:** Verify that scoring buttons are keyboard and screen-reader accessible.